-Your children and your spouse's children (other than foster children) are eligible dependents if they are not married or in any other formal union recognized by law, and are under age 19.
+Your child and your spouse's child (other than a foster child), who is not married or in any other formal union recognized by law, and who is:

-A child who is a full-time student attending an educational institution recognized under the Income Tax Act (Canada) is also considered an eligible dependent until the age of 25 as long as the child is entirely dependent on you for financial support.
+- under 19, or - age 19 or over but under age 25 who is a full-time student attending an educational institution recognized under the Income

+Tax Act (Canada) and is entirely dependent on you for financial support.

-A child for whom you or your spouse is the primary caregiver and who has been granted custody and control, is also considered an eligible dependent, provided the child is entirely dependent on you or your spouse for financial support and is
+A child for whom you or your spouse is the primary caregiver and who has been granted custody and control, is also considered an eligible dependent, provided the child is entirely dependent on you or your spouse for financial support and is:

-- n Under age 19, or - n age 19 or over but under age 25 who is a full-time student attending an educational institution recognized under the Income Tax Act (Canada).
+- under 19, or - age 19 or over but under age 25 who is a full-time student attending an educational institution recognized under the Income Tax Act (Canada).

-A dependent child will have their coverage terminated at the end of the month they attain the limiting age.
+A dependent child's coverage will terminate at the end of the month the child attains the limiting age.